 You get what you pay for with this upscale model, which is renowned for its even brewing and temperature control.
 This is a durable machine that will last, too, so you’re investing in a coffee maker that will be around for the long haul.

-The Moccamaster brews 40 ounces of coffee in six minutes with ideal brew saturation and the water heated to between 196 and 205 degrees.
+The Moccamaster brews eight 5-ounce cups of coffee in six minutes with ideal brew saturation and the water heated to between 196 and 205 degrees.
 The brew basket can be manually adjusted should you want a longer steep.
 The thermal carafe keeps your coffee hot for up to an hour, with an included travel lid if you need more time than that.

 Another benefit to this machine is the way that it looks.
 Three different slick, aesthetically pleasant designs make this machine well suited for countertop use, especially if your kitchen tends toward the modern.
 This is the machine for you if you’re looking for a long-lasting, good-looking coffee maker that makes consistently delicious coffee.

-Best Espresso Maker: Breville Barista Express Espresso Machine
+Best Espresso Maker: Breville BES870XL Barista Express Espresso Machine

 Espresso drinkers require a specific kind of apparatus for their tightly packed, concentrated grounds, and Breville’s The Barista Express is one of the best.
-With its built-in grinder, you can brew your coffee to order.
+With its built-in grinder that can hold up to half a pound of beans, you can brew your coffee to order.
 In addition to espresso, an attached steam wand means you can also serve up espresso-based drinks, like cappuccinos and lattés.

 What sets this espresso machine apart is the conical burr grinder that places ground beans straight into the portafilter.
 Then your espresso is brewed with increasing water pressure, at the optimal water temperature, for the perfect cup.
 You can manually change grind size to your desired liking, and it comes with interchangeable filters.

 For serious espresso drinkers, this is an incredible option that will definitely last.